bids-standard/bids-specification/src/common-principles.md

     [JSON object](https://www.json.org/json-en.html) described below; and
 1.  [motion recording data](modality-specific-files/motion.md),
-    which use plain-text TSV and columns are defined as described in its corresponding of the specifications.
+    which use plain-text TSV and columns are defined as described in its corresponding section of the specifications.

 It is RECOMMENDED that the column names in the header of the TSV file are written in [`snake_case`](https://en.wikipedia.org/wiki/Snake_case) with the